Inverse Optimal Control from Incomplete Trajectory Observations: Introduction

+Based on the recovery matrix, an IOC approach based on incomplete trajectory observations is established, and an incremental IOC algorithm is developed by automatically finding the minimal required observation.

-The article structure is as follows.
-The IOC problem~is~formulated in Section II.
-In Section III, we propose the recovery matrix and present its properties as well as implementation.
-In~Section IV, we develop the methodology and algorithm for IOC with incomplete observations.
-The proposed approach is evaluated in Section V and conclusions are in Section VI,
+The structure of this article is as follows.
+Section 2 states the problem.
+Section 3 develops the recovery matrix and its properties.
+Section 4 presents the IOC method and algorithm using incomplete trajectory observations.
+Section 5 conducts numerical experiments, and Section 6 draws conclusions.